farisachugthai/dynamic_ipython/docs/_sources/util/pager2.rst.txt

-   If True (the default), and the encoding declaration is found in the first two lines, that line will be excluded from the output - compiling a unicode string with an encoding declaration is a SyntaxError in Python 2.
+   If True (the default), and the encoding declaration is found in the first two lines, that line will be excluded from the output - compiling a unicode string with an encoding declaration is a `SyntaxError` in Python 2.

 :func:`IPython.core.page.page`
 ------------------------------

+.. currentmodule:: IPython.core.page

-.. function:: page.page
+.. function:: page

    Pretty print an object and display it through the pager.